Particle Physics Summer Internships for 2025.

 Supervisor: Professor Tony Weidberg (tony.weidberg@physics.ox.ac.uk)

-The current ATLAS tracking detector needs to be replaced by a more radiation tolerant, better granularity and faster detector for operation at the High Luminosity LHC (HL-LHC).
+The current ATLAS tracking detector needs to be replaced by a more radiation tolerant, higher granularity and faster detector for operation at the High Luminosity LHC (HL-LHC).
 HL-LHC will provide an order of magnitude more integrated luminosity than the current LHC.
 At Oxford we are heavily involved in the upgrade for the tracker for strip and pixel systems.

 In Oxford we are also doing the assembly of the carbon fibre staves which provide all the mechanical, electrical and cooling services for the ATLAS modules.
 We have stringent criteria on the dimensions of these staves and extensive QC data will be acquired.
 There would be an opportunity for a student to develop analysis code for this data so that we could develop a better understanding of the quality.
+The most critical issue is the tight specifications for the local flatness over the area of a module.
+The data is stored on the ATLAS dBase and it would be very interesting to have a statistical analysis of this data to understand the quality and to understand how the distributions compare to the specifications.

 Supervisor: Dr Sam Henry (samuel.henry@physics.ox.ac.uk)